-Unless otherwise noted, all photographs are from the Swiss Mustangs collection.
+Unless otherwise noted, all photographs are copyright of the /Martin Kyburz / Swiss Mustangs collection.

 P-51D-20-NA J-2003 (44-72350) shortly after delivery to the Swiss Air Force.
 Note the early style markings - full red rudder with white cross and square insignias on wings.